 Premium processing is a unique service that provides expedited processing for certain work-based petitions.
-While the usual processing time for most of the USCIS immigration applications takes several months, with the premium processing service, you will receive a decision notice within 15 calendar days.
-It is available to various types of employment-based classifications, including both immigrant and nonimmigrant categories.
-In this post we’ll explore premium processing RFE, how the process works, fees, and more.
+While the usual processing time for most of the USCIS immigration applications takes several months, with the premium processing service, you will receive a decision notice within 15, 30 or 45 business days, depending on your visa type.
+It is available for various employment-based classification types, including both immigrant and nonimmigrant categories.
+In this post, we’ll explore premium processing RFE, how the process works, fees, and more.

 RFE Meaning: A request for evidence (RFE) is a common notice from the USCIS indicating that the immigration officer(s) in charge of your application need more information from you before they can proceed with your case.